Anne Kantor Fellows

 Mahendra Chitrarasu (2023) | Mahendra Chitrarasu was an Anne Kantor Fellow and worked in the Australia Institute’s Democracy & Accountability Program.

-During his time as a Fellow, Mahendra worked on integrity issues, including truth in political advertising reform and the Australia Institute's submission to the National Anti-Corruption Commission legislation inquiry.
+As a Fellow, Mahendra worked on integrity issues, including truth in political advertising reform and the Australia Institute's submission to the National Anti-Corruption Commission legislation inquiry.

 Rachel Hay (2021) | Rachel Hay was one of the Australia Institute’s inaugural Anne Kantor Young Women Environmentalist Fellows.
 Rachel worked with the Australia Institute Tasmania and the Tasmanian Independent Science Council.

 Kate McBride (2021) | Kate McBride is one of the Australia Institute’s inaugural Anne Kantor Young Women Environmentalist Fellows and a fifth-generation grazier from Western NSW.
-Kate completed her fellowship part time over two years in the Institute’s South Australian office working in partnership with ConservationSA.
+Kate completed her fellowship part-time over two years in the Institute’s South Australian office, working in partnership with ConservationSA.

 Hannah Melville-Rea (2021) | Hannah Melville-Rea worked within the Australia Institute's Climate & Energy Program as an inaugural Anne Kantor Fellow.

-Elizabeth Morison (2021) | Elizabeth Morison worked as a Nature Conservation Officer at partner organisation the Victorian National Parks Association during her time as an inaugural Anne Kantor Young Woman Environmentalist Fellow.
+Elizabeth Morison (2021) | Elizabeth Morison worked as a Nature Conservation Officer at a partner organisation, the Victorian National Parks Association, during her time as an inaugural Anne Kantor Young Woman Environmentalist Fellow.

 Sienna Parrott (2022) | Sienna Parrott was a 2022 Anne Kantor Young Women Environmentalist Fellow.